-Dear Parents and Students,
+Dear Parents and Students.

-Welcome to Blessed Sacrament School.
+Welcome to Blessed Sacrament School!

 We share the goal of ensuring that our students receive a high-quality Catholic education that prepares them for their next steps and for life.
-This handbook details the policies and procedures that allow our school to operate in an efficient manner and achieve that goal.
+"The Mission of Blessed Sacrament School is to spiritually, academically, and personally develop active Catholics using the Gospel Teachings of Jesus Christ."
+The students, parents, faculty and staff join together in fulfilling this mission.